isomerpages/nlb-biblioasia/articles-archive/features/_posts/2019-07-31-post-Groundbreaking: The Origins of Contemporary Art in Singapore.md

 	<b>TRIMURTI: A RETURN TO ASIAN AESTHETICS</b>
 <br><br>
 	<img style="width: 450px; height: 300px;" src="/images/Vol-15-issue-2/origins-of-art-in-sg/GroundBreaking7.JPG">Goh Ee Choo
-Goh Ee Choo during one of his ritualistic performances for <i>Trimurti</i> in 1988. <i>Courtesy of Goh Ee Choo, S.Chandrasekaran and Salleh Japar.</i>
+Goh Ee Choo during one of his ritualistic performances for <i>Trimurti</i> in 1988. <i>Courtesy of Goh Ee Choo, S. Chandrasekaran and Salleh Japar.</i>
 	<br><br>
 In March 1988, Goh Ee Choo, Salleh Japar and S. Chandrasekaran staged an exhibition at the Goethe-Institut titled <i>Trimurti</i>.
 The exhibition was, in many ways, a crystallisation of the ideas and concepts that they had been working on in <i>Quintet</i> that took place in May 1987.
 In <i>Quintet</i>, these three artists drew extensively from Asian philosophical systems relating to ideas of creation and the cosmos, but with <i>Trimurti</i>, these ideas became more fully fledged and explicit as concepts underpinning the exhibition.
 <br><br>